Annytomica/cherry-mildew-detector/README.md

 ## Dashboard Design

+### General Styling
+- a logo, in small and large format, was designed for the sidebar
+- a hero image for the project summary page was designed
+- a custom colour theme was developed
+- custom styling, including use of Google fonts, was implemented with css

 ### Page 1: Quick Project Summary
 - General Information
     - Powdery mildew is an infection caused by the fungus Podosphaera clandestina.
 It presents as white powdery patches on new or young leaves, with growth typically starting on the underside of the leaf.